 Alluring visuals and copy

-8. Canon made their website all about Black Friday-Cyber Monday, just like the majority of online merchants.
-But their campaign banners came with a twist, a slot-machine style section about the hottest deals.
+Just like the majority of online merchants, you can make your website all about Black Friday-Cyber Monday.
+10. Canon campaign banners came with a twist in 2016 – a slot-machine style section about the hottest deals.
 Pretty fun to watch, and you stick around a little longer to see just what those hot deals are.

-What added extra charm to the 10.
-Staples campaign were the details, in this case, the titles for the product categories.
+What adds extra charm to the 12.
+Staples campaigns are the details, in this case, the titles for the product categories.
 You can already hear that tune inside of your head, can’t you?

 Tip: When it comes to marketing, language is one of the strongest weapons in your arsenal, don’t be afraid to use it.